Learn more about our process, permits, liability, working with contractors, and more.

-Possibly, it may change your classification so we highly recommend discussing your planned move with your State Historic Preservation officer prior to your relocation.
+It might change the building’s classification.
+We recommend discussing your planned move with your State Historic Preservation Officer before the relocation.

-Site location is one very important factor which contributes to a home’s resale value.
-The relocation site must be carefully considered when planning the move.
-We recommend getting advice from a professional real estate broker in determining whether there will be a change in value.
-In most cases the house will be worth more because the building will be moved to a more desirable site that the owner has chosen for that very reason.
+Site location is a significant factor that contributes to a home’s resale value.
+You will want to carefully consider the relocation site when planning the move.
+We recommend getting advice from a professional real estate broker to determine whether there will be a change in value.
+In most cases, the house will be worth more because the building is in a more desirable site that the owner has chosen for that very reason.

 Although Wolfe House Movers carries full comprehensive insurance to cover your building move, including structural damage, from raising the building to transporting it to the new site, it is always wise to buy short term insurance to cover unforeseen problems over which we have no control such as previously existing structure faults and possible inadequate insurance coverage by any of your utility contractors.

 Absolutely.
-Your mortgage company has financed the purchase of your building including the land on which it sits.
-Your mortgage company must be notified of any change that affects the address of your house as it appears on the deed.
+Your mortgage company has financed the purchase of your building, including the land on which it sits.
+You must notify them of any change that affects the address of your house as it appears on the deed.
 Without their written approval, they may require that the full amount of the mortgage be paid in full.
 Our legal contacts can help you to smoothly transition the change without penalty.

-Currently, it is unusual that a permit is required for raising a building except for in Georgia.
+Currently, it is unusual that a permit is required for raising a building, except for in Georgia and New Jersey.
 New foundations almost always require a building permit.

-Details of the move, as well as responsibilities by all parties involved from raising the building to the destination site will be stated in writing for your approval, and no work will be performed without your written approval.
-We don’t believe in “surprises”.
+Details of the move, and the responsibilities of parties involved at all stages of the process, will be stated in writing for your approval.
+No work will be performed without your written approval.
+We don’t believe in “surprises.”
 We want you to be completely aware of the operation from start to finish.